wendyverdonk93/docs/content/payments/boost/email-template/_index.md

 - In the **From address** field, enter the email address you want the email sent from.
 - In the **From name** field, enter the name you want the email sent by.
 - In the **Subject** field, enter a subject.

+{{< details title="Changing the from address" >}}
+&nbsp;
+If you enter a different from address than noreply@multisafepay.com, we recommend adding the following DNS record to your domain to avoid emails being marked as spam:
+'v=spf1 ip4:213.189.0.0/23 ip4:185.99.128.0/22 mx'
+{{< /details >}}

 **Step 5.** You can edit the text in the **Body plain** field, or if you know HTML and CSS, you can fully customize the content and layout in the **Body HTML** field.